madilraza/Google-Code-in-Contributions/README.md

 </p>

-## Google-Code-in-Contibutions
-List of all the contributions i made to GCI 2016-17 for fossasia
+- List of all the contributions i made to GCI 2016-17 for fossasia